jjdarcy/cantrilltips/FAQ.md

 If you do get the `SAP-C01`, it can be a good idea to take the `AWS Certified DevOps Engineer - Professional (DOP-C01)` immediately afterwards, because there is significant overlap.

 The `AWS Certified Security - Specialty (SCS-C01)` is also a very good target after the `SAP-C01`, as it's considered the easiest AWS Speciality Exam and many topics are already covered in Adrian's `SAP-C01` course (with some extra reading on AWS KMS).
-T

 The rest of the Speciality Exams can be taken in any order.